joolstorrentecalo/gitlab-foss/doc/user/profile/account/two_factor_authentication.md

 DETAILS:
 **Offering:** Self-managed

+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/212313) in GitLab 13.7 [with a flag](../../../administration/feature_flags.md) named `forti_token_cloud`.
+Disabled by default.

 FLAG:
 On self-managed GitLab, by default this feature is not available.
 To make it available per user, an administrator can [enable the feature flag](../../../administration/feature_flags.md) named `forti_token_cloud`.
 On GitLab.com and GitLab Dedicated, this feature is not available.
 This feature is not ready for production use.

 You can use FortiToken Cloud as a one-time password (OTP) provider in GitLab.
 Users must: